andycroll/andycroll.com/_posts/2018/2018-06-24-ignore-php-bots-with-rack-attack.md

 ## Instead of…

-...your logs becoming cluttered and these automated bots potentially slowing your application.
+…your logs becoming cluttered and these automated bots potentially slowing your application.

 ## Use…

-...`Rack::Attack` to block their requests and ban the offending IP addresses.
+…`Rack::Attack` to block their requests and ban the offending IP addresses.

 #### `Gemfile`